 which takes its inspiration from Stickley's American Craftsman furnishings.

 Thos.
 Moser Cabinetmakers

 A family-owned semi-production shop located in Auburn, Maine, Thos.
 Moser manufactures creative, original and very distinctive furniture designs in the Arts & Crafts tradition, primarily of cherrywood.
-Of the larger scale custom furniture makers working in the Arts & Crafts venacular, Thos.
+Of the larger scale custom furniture makers working in the Arts & Crafts vernacular, Thos.
 Moser is in our opinion the most original.
-Anyone can copy a Stickley masterpiece, but few can, as Moser does, create new, never before seen, masterpieces by expanding the Stickley vernacular.
+Anyone can copy a Stickley masterpiece but few can, as Moser does, create new, never before seen, masterpieces by expanding the Stickley vernacular.
 This sort of down-to-earth creativity is what built the Arts & Crafts aesthetic in the first place.
-An original Moser derserves a place of distinction in any Arts & Crafts home.
+An original Moser deserves a place of distinction in any Arts & Crafts home.

 William Laberge Cabinetmaker

-Hand crafted furniture in the spirit of the Arts-and-Crafts movement inspired by the Craftsman philosophy of high quality materials and workmanship.
+Handcrafted furniture in the spirit of the Arts-and-Crafts movement inspired by the Craftsman philosophy of high-qualitymaterials and workmanship.
 Each piece is custom made to meet your needs.

-Embellishments include a variety of inlays including ebony inlay, hand carved components and a meticulous hand rubbed finish.
+Embellishments include a variety of inlays including ebony inlay, hand-carved components, and a meticulous hand-rubbed finish.

 Archive Edition Textiles